craigwann/shoe_distibutor/README.md

 GNU GPL v2.
 Copyright 2015 **Epicodus**

-***Small change to README added to bookmark completion of one-to-many relationship between employees and projects***
+***Small change to README added to bookmark completion of many-to-many relationship between brands and stores***